modood/hdkeygen/README.md

 > Don't Trust.
 Verify.

 > We recommend every user of this library audit and verify any underlying code for its validity and suitability.
->
-> You can do so by using this tool: https://iancoleman.io/bip39/

 Installation
 ------------